mhalushka/miRge3.0/Docs/usage.md

                                     as with -a.
 This option is mostly for rescuing failed library preparations - do not use if you know which end your adapter was ligated to!
-  -e RATE, --error-rate RATE
+  [REMOVE] -e RATE, --error-rate RATE
                         Maximum allowed error rate as value between 0 and 1 (no. of errors divided by length of matching region).
-Default: 0.1 (=10%) --no-indels           Allow only mismatches in alignments.
+Default: 0.1 (=10%) [REMOVE] --no-indels           Allow only mismatches in alignments.
-                                    Default: allow both mismatches and indels -n COUNT, --times COUNT
+                                    Default: allow both mismatches and indels [REMOVE]-n COUNT, --times COUNT
                         Remove up to COUNT adapters from each read.
-Default: 1 -O MINLENGTH, --overlap MINLENGTH
+Default: 1 [REMOVE]-O MINLENGTH, --overlap MINLENGTH
                         Require MINLENGTH overlap between read and adapter for an adapter to be found.
-Default: 3 --match-read-wildcards
+Default: 3 [REMOVE] --match-read-wildcards
                         Interpret IUPAC wildcards in reads.
-Default: False -N, --no-match-adapter-wildcards
+Default: False [REMOVE] -N, --no-match-adapter-wildcards
                         Do not interpret IUPAC wildcards in adapters.
-  --action {trim,mask,lowercase,none}
+  [REMOVE]--action {trim,mask,lowercase,none}
                         What to do with found adapters.
                                     mask: replace with 'N' characters;
                                     lowercase: convert to lowercase;